 passive to false in the

 By enabling passive mode in SSO Configuration, WSO2 API Manager enables Passive Authentication on Single Sign On.

 From the two fundamental authetication models which are active and passive, active authentication is based on WS-Trust protocol on which a relying party is resposible of issuing the security token associated with the user credentials.
 But in passive authentication which is based on SAML 2.0 and WS-Federation protocols, the relying party does not control the login logic and relies on the IdP to issue the credentials.

-- To configure WSO2 Identity Server as the IdP, see Configuring Identity Server as IdP for SSO.
+You can configure WSO2 Identity Server as the IdP.
+For instructions on how to configure, see Configuring Identity Server as IdP for SSO.

-- To configure an external IdP, see Configuring External IdP through Identity Server for SSO.
+You can also opt to configure an external identity provider.
+For instructions on how to configure, see Configuring External IdP through Identity Server for SSO.